CarlosEduardoSilvaAlmeida/btc-opmul/README.md

 copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
+[full license text unchanged]
 ```

 ---

-## 9. Academic Relevance
+## 9. Academic Significance

-This project serves as a pedagogical demonstration for:

-- safe extension of Bitcoin Script opcodes,
-- the interplay between numeric semantics and consensus rules,
-- design patterns within Bitcoin Core’s interpreter,
-- development of deterministic functional tests,
+This work demonstrates:

+- how to design safe arithmetic semantics for consensus-critical software,
+- how disabled opcodes can be reintroduced responsibly in controlled environments,
+- how to construct multi-layer testing pipelines in Bitcoin Core,
-- systematic validation of overflow-sensitive arithmetic in decentralized systems.
+- how overflow-sensitive arithmetic can be analyzed in decentralized systems.

-The methodology aligns with academic best practices in reproducible research and secure systems engineering.
+The methodology follows established practices in secure systems engineering and reproducible research.